Year 11 Subject Selection

 Senior School Subject Planning

-By this stage you’ve done a lot of reading, researching and talking.
 It’s now time to map out your proposed subjects for Year 11 and possible subjects for Year 12.
-On the last pages of the 2021 Year 11 & 12 Information Booklet record the subjects you would like to study in Year 11.
+On the last pages of the 2022 Year 11 & 12 Information Booklet record the subjects you would like to study in Year 11.
 You may not know the subjects you’d like to study in Year 12 but you’ll have a chance to discuss this in the following section with your subject selection teachers.
-Students proposing to complete the second year of a VET certificate need to list it as one of their electives in either program.
+Students proposing to complete the second year of a VET certificate need to list it as one of their subject choices.

 Bringing it all together